Cross River Rail: Name

 The project has been known as Cross River Rail since its inception in 2010, with the exception of the Bus and Train Tunnel (BaT) proposal, which lasted from 2013 to 2015.
 In May 2024, the Liberal National Party (LNP) announced that, if elected at the 2024 state election, they would officially rename the Cross River Rail corridor the "Elizabeth line", in honour of Queen Elizabeth II.
 The LNP launched an online petition following the Queen's death in September 2022 to seek support for the name change, and later claimed to have received close to 5,000 signatures.
 The Labor Party opposed the proposition, arguing that Cross River Rail is not its own line and, therefore, should not be named as such.
-Then-Minister for Transport, Bart Mellish, stated that because Cross River Rail will be integrated into the broader South East Queensland train network, it would be inappropriate to designate the new corridor as a standalone railway line, and that this would possibly confuse local commuters as well as overseas visitors.
+Then-minister for transport, Bart Mellish, stated that because Cross River Rail will be integrated into the broader South East Queensland train network, it would be inappropriate to designate the new corridor as a standalone railway line, and that this would possibly confuse commuters and overseas visitors.
 In May 2025, following the LNP's 2024 election victory, Deputy Premier Jarrod Bleijie recommitted his party to the name change, which was affirmed by a government spokeswoman.
-However, the current Minister for Transport, Brent Mickelberg, has stated that although there are no immediate intentions to rename Cross River Rail, discussions could take place once the project is finished.
+However, the new transport minister, Brent Mickelberg, stated that although there were no immediate plans to rename Cross River Rail, discussions could take place once the project is finalised.